Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Only if you own a bank account in China, Hong Kong, Malaysia or South Africa.
 It’s the only way to use WeChat Wallet in the US, but that might be impeded by the executive order signed by Trump.

 WeChat Pay launched at the start of 2018, allowing tourists, expats and international students to pay at select stores in the States.
 See if your local grocery store participates by looking for the WeChat logo.

 How do I request and send money with WeChat Wallet?

+- Set up your WeChat account.
 Enter your phone number and subsequent verification code, complete your profile and create a password and ID for your account.

-WeChat asks for access to your contact list to automatically connect you to other WeChat users, though you can opt out.
+- Activate WeChat Pay by getting someone to send money to you.
 To activate WeChat Pay for the first time, ask a friend or loved one to send you either a red envelope — also called a hongbao — or a small payment.

-The payment can be as little as CNY¥1, or about $7.
-Accept the payment to progress through next steps.
+- Add a credit card or Chinese bank account number.
 Enter your info and select your bank for verification through your mobile phone number.
 You may also need to add your ID or passport number.

-After this, Wallet will appear as an option on your Me page.
+- Set up your transfer.
 Click the Me icon at lower right and choose Wallet from the list of services.
 Select Transfer and the contact you’d like to transfer money to or request money from.
-You can also go into your messages with this person and set up the transfer from there.

 What happens when someone sends me money?